 It may sound like I’m making excuses for the unsatisfying workshop experience, “If the participants weren’t so addicted to action, they might recognize the value of what I’m offering.”
 I’m not proud to admit that I did actually have that thought when I saw the ratings on the evaluation form.
 Upon reflection, I see now that I failed to practice what I’ve been preaching.

 Who needs what?

-A big part of the Unstuck Minds Method, which was the topic of the workshop rests on the foundational principles of Design Thinking.
-Design thinking asks us to empathize with and learn about the people we want to help and then build on insights about what they need (ideally needs they themselves don’t recognize).
+A big part of the Unstuck Minds Method, which was the topic of the workshop, rests on the foundational principles of Design Thinking.
+Design thinking asks us to empathize with and learn about the people we want to help, and then build on insights about what they need (often needs they themselves don’t recognize).
 To be honest, I didn’t empathize with the leaders in my workshop, I wanted to fix them.

 Another element of the Unstuck Minds Method is to recognize that our framing of the situations we want to change belies the assumptions and beliefs we hold about the situation and those involved.
 In the workshop, we teach people about Quicksand Questions, the framing of a challenge in the form of a question that gets you stuck.
 The more you work to answer a quicksand question, the more stuck you become.
 One category of quicksand question comprises questions of the form: How do we get them to change?
 Leaders often frame their challenges as seeking to take action that alters the behavior of others based on the leader’s needs.
 For example, “How do we get managers to spend more time coaching their teams?” or “How do we get our customers to follow us on social media?”

 Ironically, I had designed a workshop containing an admonition to avoid quicksand questions built on a hidden quicksand question: How do I get the leaders of this company to respond thoughtfully to their challenging situations rather than react to them?
 Like the most dangerous quicksand, you don’t notice it until you’re stuck in it.

 Reacting is Re-Acting